 4. Communication Skills for Non-Technical Audiences

-According to Gartner's 2024 CIO Survey, 68% of enterprise AI decisions now involve non-technical executives.
+The majority of enterprise AI decisions now involve non-technical executives.
 This means AI speakers must translate complex concepts for audiences that include marketing directors, HR leaders, and C-suite executives who need to understand business implications without getting lost in technical details.

 The best AI speakers use concrete analogies, avoid jargon without dumbing down content, and structure presentations around business outcomes rather than technical features.
 They can explain why transformer architectures matter for customer service without requiring audiences to understand attention mechanisms.